A Sand Fly, Lutzomyia shannoni Dyar (Insecta: Diptera: Psychodidae: Phlebotomine)

 At least 60 species in the Old World genus Phlebotomus or New World genus Lutzomyia are vectors of several vertebrate pathogens, including a group of parasitic flagellate protozoa, Leishmania spp., which may cause cutaneous, visceral or muco-cutaneous Leishmaniasis; the bacterium, Bartonella bacilliformis causing Oroya fever; and several arboviruses causing sand fly fever and vesicular stomatitis (Lane 1993).

-Laboratory studies indicate that at least three species of Leishmania parasites, Leishmania mexicana Biagi, L. panamensis Lainson & Shaw, and L. chagasi Cunha & Muniz, can develop in Lutzomyia shannoni (Ferro et al. 1998).
+Laboratory studies indicate that at least three species of Leishmania parasites, Leishmania mexicana Biagi, Leishmania panamensis Lainson & Shaw, and Leishmania chagasi Cunha & Muniz, can develop in Lutzomyia shannoni (Ferro et al. 1998).
 Lutzomyia shannoni feeds on mammals, including humans, and has been reported to transmit a visceral leishmaniasis in dogs, hamsters, and other mammals.
 This pathogen can also be transmitted to humans through contact with the organism, though human infection acquired as a result of direct exposure to an infected dog has never been reported (Lawyer and Young 1987; Travi et al. 2002; Schantz 2007).

 Visceral leishmaniasis had not been considered established in North America, however, recent events indicated that it does occur in foxhounds and perhaps certain other breeds of dogs.
 These foxhounds appear to have been infected with a strain of the parasite that originated in southern Europe.
 The Spinone dog breed is at risk of the infection because many dogs of this breed have been directly imported from Italy where the infection is present.
-Transmission through L. shannoni has not been confirmed in North America and it is suspected that the infection is transmitted from dog to dog in blood and secretions incidental to biting, licking, breeding, blood transfusion, etc. (Duprey et al. 2006; Schantz 2007).
+Transmission through Lutzomyia shannoni has not been confirmed in North America and it is suspected that the infection is transmitted from dog to dog in blood and secretions incidental to biting, licking, breeding, blood transfusion, etc. (Duprey et al. 2006; Schantz 2007).
 The signs of leishmaniasis in dogs are variable and often do not appear until many months after exposure to the infection.
 The infected dog may lose weight and develop swollen lymph nodes or anemia.
 Skin lesions are common including hair loss and ulcers.
 The dog may lose appetite, become lethargic and bleed from the nose.
 Medical treatments can improve condition and prolong survival, but rarely eradicate the infection.
 Without treatment most infected dogs ultimately die (Schantz 2007).
 In humans, signs and symptoms include fever, weight loss, anaemia and substantial swelling of the liver and spleen (WHO 2015).

 Lutzomyia shannoni is a proven vector of New Jersey serotype of vesicular stomatitis virus (VSV) on Ossabaw island, Georgia, US (Comer et al. 1994; Stallknecht 2000).
 Vesicular stomatitis is an acute viral vesicular disease of cattle, horses, deer and pigs (and occasionally humans) causing fever 24 to 48 hours after infection, vesicular lesions on mouth, coronary bands, and teats.
-Rupture of the oral vesicles leads to pain, excessive salivation and inappetance.
+Rupture of the oral vesicles leads to pain, excessive salivation and inappetence (lack of appetite).
 The coronary band lesions lead to lameness.
 VSV infection resembles foot-and-mouth disease when it occurs in cattle and the other viral vesicular diseases when it occurs in pigs.
 VSV causes flu-like symptoms less commonly, oral vesicles and cervical lymphadenopathy in humans.
 Humans can become infected with VSV when handling infected animals if proper biosafety procedures are not followed.
 Prevalence of this disease in humans may be under-reported because it may often go undetected or may be misdiagnosed (Nebraska Department of Agriculture 2007).

 Management